gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Analysis

+While the ping command was running, Snort was actively monitoring traffic on the Ubuntu VM.
 This scenario established a benign baseline by generating normal ICMP echo traffic from the Windows VM to the Ubuntu Snort sensor.
 The traffic pattern was expected and consistent, making it useful as a reference point for later suspicious scenarios.

 ## Scenario 2: TCP SYN Scan (Reconnaissance)